Roberta Cohen papers, 1965-2025

 Acquisition information:

-The Roberta Cohen papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 2020.
+The Roberta Cohen papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 2020 and 2025.

 Processing information: